MicrosoftDocs/entra-docs/docs/includes/governance/governance-workday-to-active-directory.md

 The Workday provisioning solution for Active Directory requires a provisioning agent to be installed on an on-premises Windows server, and this agent creates logs in the Windows Event log which may contain personal data depending on your Workday to AD attribute mappings.
 To comply with user privacy obligations, you can ensure that no data is retained in the Event logs beyond 48 hours by setting up a Windows scheduled task to clear the event log.

 The Microsoft Entra provisioning service falls into the **data processor** category of GDPR classification.
 As a data processor pipeline, the service provides data processing services to key partners and end consumers.
-Microsoft Entra provisioning service doesn't generate user data and has no independent control over what personal data is collected and how it is used.
+Microsoft Entra provisioning service doesn't generate user data and has no independent control over what personal data is collected and how it's used.
 Data retrieval, aggregation, analysis, and reporting in Microsoft Entra provisioning service are based on existing enterprise data.

 [!INCLUDE [GDPR-related guidance](~/includes/azure-docs-pr/gdpr-hybrid-note.md)]